bll123/ballroomdj-4/README.txt

       The pre-installation script only needs to be run each time its version number changes.

-    c) In the terminal type the following command:
+    d) In the terminal type the following command:

         # replace X with the version number
         bash macos-run-installer-v1.sh